Home / Glossary / Latinx

 Synthesis

 “Latinx” is one of the most actively contested terms in progressive style guidance, but the contest is narrower than it looks.
-Every source that engages the term agrees on the floor: self-identification is primary.
+Among the sources that take a position on usage, self-identification is the recurring floor — Sierra Club and TJA both make it explicit.
 Where guides diverge is on the default — the term to use when individual preference is unknown or when writing about a group in the aggregate.

-2. Latinx-default without qualification — Native Governance Center (2021) uses Latinx as its example term; Casey (2013) predates the debate.
+- Latinx used without qualification — Native Governance Center (2021) uses Latinx as its example capitalized identifier (in passing, not as a worked-out position); Casey (2013) predates the debate.

-The strongest signal in the data is a time trend: Latine is ascending, Latinx is stabilizing as “use with care.”
+There is a time trend in the data: Latine is rising, Latinx is settling into a “use with care” / “evolving” posture.
 The 2021 guides (Sierra Club, NGC) show no awareness of Latine.
-The 2023–2024 guides (DSG, TJA) explicitly elevate Latine as an alternative that works better in Spanish.
-Latine’s advantage is structural, not just preferential: it’s pronounceable in Spanish, it follows the “e” gender-neutral pattern that Spanish speakers actually use, and it originated in Spanish-speaking LGBTQIA+ communities rather than as an English-internet coinage.
-Practitioners writing for Spanish-speaking or bilingual audiences after ~2023 should weight Latine over Latinx.
+Among the 2023–2024 sources, DSG’s Latine entry treats it as the more Spanish-usable form (“more easily pronounced than Latinx”), and TJA notes that some prefer Latine to Latinx.
+Latine’s advantage is structural: it’s pronounceable in Spanish, it follows the “e” gender-neutral pattern that Spanish speakers actually use, and it originated in Spanish-speaking LGBTQIA+ communities rather than as an English-internet coinage.
+Writing for Spanish-speaking or bilingual audiences is increasingly likely to call for Latine over Latinx, though self-identification still governs.

 A separate call: Hispanic and Latino are not interchangeable, and later guides make that distinction explicit where earlier ones didn’t.
 “Hispanic” foregrounds Spanish-language heritage (includes Spain, excludes Brazil).
 “Latino/a/x” foregrounds Latin American geographic origin (excludes Spain, includes Brazil).
 Sierra Club (2021) and DSG (2023) both spell out this distinction; the 2013 Casey guide, written before this distinction had settled into style-guide practice, treats the terms as equivalent approved nouns.
 Use one or the other with intent, not as synonyms.